 However, because of Texas’ strict medical malpractice laws, to have a good case a physician’s diagnosis error must lead to incorrect treatment, delayed treatment, or no treatment at all, AND the patient suffered significant life-altering consequences or death as a result.

-Trusted Local Medical Malpractice Law Firm
+Texas Medical Malpractice Law Firm

 Because of Texas laws, medical negligence and malpractice cases can be extremely difficult to prove.
 That’s why it’s essential to have an experienced attorney from San Antonio on your side who can assist you through the process, and help you navigate all of the many traps and pitfalls that can destroy your case.
+Contact Barrus Injury Lawyers today for a free consultation.

 The Barrus medical malpractice law firm fights, one patient at a time, to hold doctors, staff, and hospitals accountable for the quality of care provided to their patients.
 We fight to protect the rights of patients and their families when medical negligence and failed or incorrect diagnosis have caused irreparable harm or death.
 Our aggressive representation of victims of medical malpractice helps ensure our clients get the best results possible in their cases.